danielrcollins1/OED-Expanded/x-campaign-material.md

 Now that you have your starting terrain, a settlement, and a dungeon, it is time to place major features in the remaining hexes.
 The below simulates a borderlands of civilization where adventure happens.

-There is a 1 in 20 chance that a hex has a major occupant, with the type determined on a d6 below:
+There is a 1 in 20 chance that a hex has a major feature, with the type determined on a d6 below:

 - 1-3: Major Dungeon (Multiple levels and areas as described above)
-- 4-5: Large Settlement (Town or larger as described above)
+- 4-5: Notable Settlement ( often a Town or larger as described above)
 - 6: Stronghold (See below)

 Remember, at this scale we are mainly concerned with showing major features.
 These hexes can be riddled with hamlets, caves, ruins, monster lairs, bandit camps, etc. The Judge should feel free to drop in 2 other small settlements nearby and more features (such as additional dungeons) as needed.